xiam2359/github-tutorial/README.md

 ---
 ## Workflow & Commands
+Before you start do your workflow, you need t ounderstand what the codes below means
+- `git add .`-add file that are modified to the stage, not rename or deleted.
+- `git commit -m ""`-messages should be place inside of "", it is where you can take notes to tell yourself what have you change before you push it.
+Therefore, on github, the message will show to remind you whenever you are going back to work.
+- `git push`- send you saved command to github which is where you store your changes.
+- `git status`- tells you whether your file is modified or not, and tells you what's going on generally.
+And when you did something wrong, it also tell you clues how to fix it.
+#### Now let's get on working!
 After you've completed your repository setup, you will be able to work on your file.
 1. Create a file
 2. When you want to save your work that you've complete so far, you will first makesure you are `cd` into the repository where your file is on.